SBA Hazard Insurance Requirements: The Essential Guide

 SBA 504 Loans

-EDIL Loans
+EIDL Loans

 Hazard loan requirements for an Economic Injury Disaster Loan typically include providing collateral for loans over $25,000, such as real estate or business assets.
-It is essential to carefully review and meet all the specific requirements outlined by the Small Business Administration to increase the chances of approval for hazard loans.
+It is essential to carefully review and meet all the specific requirements outlined by the Small Business Administration to increase the chances of approval for SBA disaster loans.

 Flood Insurance

-If the collateralized property is in a flood plain, your business must carry flood insurance in addition to hazard insurance.
+If the collateralized property is in a floodplain, your business must carry flood insurance in addition to hazard insurance.
 SBA microloans require flood insurance but not business property insurance.

+Most businesses should have hazard insurance, especially if they own or rent property or have valuable inventory or equipment.
 If you don’t have hazard insurance for an SBA loan, the following steps can help you find an acceptable policy.

 Understand Requirements